 The Joovy Caboose Too Stand-On Tandem Stroller is Disney’s most compact and maneuverable full-size double stroller, so you don’t have to worry about struggling to steer through crowded areas.
-It’s travel system-ready to accommodate both toddler and infant car seats.
-The extendable canopy provides shade for both front and rear riders.
+It’s travel system-ready to accommodate both toddler and infant car seats making this the best double stroller for a growing family.
+The extendable sun canopy provides shade for both front and rear riders.

 Your older child can either sit on the built-in bench seat or stand on the platform, and the strong aluminum frame is sturdy enough to withstand miles of walking.
 The sealed bearing wheels allow you to push the stroller with one hand easily.
 You can easily store family essentials in the roomy under-seat cargo basket.